 The research team then produced four issue papers on promising practices linking health, mental health, and substance abuse services to housing assistance for the target population of chronically homeless people:

-Core information about health, housing, and supportive services found in the Literature Synthesis and Environmental Scan is not duplicated in the papers.
+Core information about health, housing, and supportive services found in the Literature Synthesis and Environmental Scan is not duplicated in the briefs.
 Likewise, Papers 2, 3, and 4 do not repeat the information on subpopulations found in Paper 1.
-Each paper refers to the others or to the Literature Synthesis and Environmental Scan as needed.
+Each brief refers to the others or to the Literature Synthesis and Environmental Scan as needed.